chocolatey/boxstarter.org/input/vmintegration.md

 # Installing packages on a Virtual Machine

-Boxstarter provides convenient integration with both [Hyper-V](vmintegration#HyperV) and [Windows Azure](vmintegration#azure) Virtual Machines with support for auto configuration of remote connectivity as well as setting and restoring checkpoints.
+Boxstarter provides convenient integration with both [Hyper-V](vmintegration#HyperV) and [Windows Azure](vmintegration#azure) Virtual Machines with support for autoconfiguration of remote connectivity as well as setting and restoring checkpoints.
 Of course Boxstarter can run on any VM guest as long as PowerShell remoting is enabled.

 ## Hyper-V